EPCor/Next.js-Config/README.md

-# Next.js Config
+# Next.js Engineering Configuration

-Next.js Engineering Configuration
+A boilerplate for Next.js application

-## Usage
+## Getting Started

 <a class="btn btn-sm btn-primary ml-2" href="https://github.com/EPCor/RN-Config/generate">Use this template</a> or clone this repository